Banking Decoded

 The Reality

-"Corporate banking is where banking becomes a relationship business.
-You're not selling products — you're solving business problems.
+banking becomes a relationship business.
+You're not selling products, you're solving business problems.
 The clients are sophisticated and so are the solutions."

 $5T+